 - Well suited for large tanks

 - Its natural white color doesn’t fade quickly

 - It’s sometimes out of stock on amazon

 If you want to switch up the color, I reccomend this black, Nature’s Ocean Aquarium sand.
 It helps filter the water in the tank and increases the surface area for nitrifying bacteria to colonize.
 However, it sometimes clumps together.

-When you put it in the tank, you’ll see air bubbles, but they’ll get settled after a few days, so no need to worry about it.
+When you put it in the tank, you’ll see air bubbles which might cause the sand to float.
+However, the air bubbles should disappear in a couple days.
 If you want to prevent the residue, ensure that you soak it before putting it in the turtle tank.